project-ida/two-state-quantum-systems/src/02-perturbing-a-two-state-system.md

 ```

 Just as in the previous tutorial, we see Rabi oscillations in the probability because |+> and |-> are not stationary states.
 The behaviour is again like $\cos^2(\Omega t/2)$, but somewhat modified by the perturbation.

-1. The period of oscillations has gone from 31 to about 14 (recall, A is the same)
+1. The period of oscillations has gone from 31 to about 14 (recall, we have kept A the same)
-2. Secondly, instead of a complete osciallation from 0 to 1 of both states, we see that we are more likely to find the state in |+>.
+2. Instead of a complete osciallation from 0 to 1 of both states, we see that we are more likely to find the state as |+>.

 We can understand 2 by recalling that the perturbation creates an energy difference between the |+> and |->.
-We can think of the perturbation as a barrier between the two states - the larger the barrier, the less effective the coupling between the states will be and the more likely you'll stay in the state you started in.
+We can think of the perturbation as a barrier between the two states - the larger the barrier the less effective the coupling between the states will be and the more likely you'll stay in the state you started in.

 To understand 1 we recall that the Rabi frequency arrises as the beating between the different frequencies of the stationary states, i.e. $\Omega = \Delta E$.
 We therefore need to calculate the energy of the stationary states, i.e. we need to calculate the eigenvalues of the Hamiltonian.